Logo

 Buchmann had no banking background when he sat CITF and CTFC.
 In fact, that was part of the rationale for studying them following his law degree.

-"I loved doing CITF and CTFC.
-It was perfect for broadening my scope, It was global in outlook, and in English.
+"I loved doing CITF.
+It was perfect for broadening my scope, it was global in outlook, and in English.
 If I had the time, alongside my family and my work, I would do another trade course.”

 Christoph Buchmann